I Predict a Riot

 "I Predict a Riot" is a song by English indie rock band Kaiser Chiefs, appearing on their debut album, Employment (2005).
 It was originally released as their second single on 1 November 2004 and was the band's first release on the B-Unique label.
 It entered at number 22 on the UK Singles Chart.
-When re-released in 2005 as a double A-side with "Sink that Ship", it peaked at number nine on the UK chart.
-It was used in the 2005 racing video game Gran Turismo 4 as a song that would play during races and race replays, and was also used in Guitar Hero 3.
+When re-released in 2005 as a double A-side with "Sink That Ship", it peaked at number 9 on the UK chart.